New Airbnb Rules in Scotland

 Insurance requirements

-• Public Liability Insurance: Required for the business during each short-term let agreement.
+• Public liability insurance: Required for the business during each short-term let agreement.

-Consult the local council for coverage requirements.
+Consult your local council for coverage requirements.

 Occupancy limits